 Well, the first one did.
 The 2nd is more or less a Deconstruction of this trope, and it turns out that the reason he was going through this was...because he didn't brush his teeth.

-The book All You Need Is Kill is a military-themed version of this.
 A man is stuck endlessly repeating his first day in combat, going from a green rookie to a seasoned fighter in half a year of constant repetition.
 Inspired directly by the concept of Save Scumming in real life.

 The world of The Wheel of Time is in a Groundhog eternity loop.
 There are seven Ages, with the first always following the seventh.
 By the time an Age comes again, even the faintest legend of its previous existence has been forgotten.
 One of the ages is ours.